Bayshore Bikeway – Barrio Logan Segment Virtual Construction Information Session - Monday, May 23, 2022

 Starting April 27, 2020, construction work will begin at E Street and Bay Boulevard as part of the Costa Vista RV Resort project.
 This work will result in periodic traffic impacts, including lane closures, through August 2020.
 Construction will take part in phases and the contractor will post current signs on the roadway at each construction area.
 The work will also have some minimal and periodic impacts on the Bayshore Bikeway.
 While the Bayshore Bikeway will remain open, people biking and walking can expect detours and temporary delays.
 For safety, please pay attention and adhere to all signage.
 For more information, please check the Notices tab.

 Segment 8B: Ada Street to Palomar Street in the cities of Chula Vista and San Diego: the environmental document was adopted by the SANDAG Board of Directors in November 2016 and the project is currently in the final design stage.
 A planned development near the project will ultimately build the connection between Segment 8B, which will terminate at Ada Street, and the existing bike path at Main Street.

 Barrio Logan Segment (32nd Street to Park Boulevard): This segment of the bikeway will stretch 2.5 miles along Harbor Drive between Park Boulevard and 32nd Street, and will connect two existing segments of the bikeway.
 The SANDAG Transportation Committee approved the California Environmental Quality Act (CEQA) exemption for this segment on July 6, 2018.
 The project is currently in the final design phase and staff is working to obtain required permits for the project.
 The project received approval under the National Environmental Policy Act (NEPA) on December 10, 2018.
-Construction is expected to begin in summer 2020.
+Construction of the Bayshore Bikeway – Barrio Logan Segment began in May 2022 and is expected to open to the public in 2024.

 View a map of the proposed alignment and simulations of how the project might look.